Suresh-28/Vpc-with-public-private-subnet-in-production/README.md

 # Create the VPC
-Use the following procedure to create a VPC with a public subnet and a private subnet in two Availability Zones, and a NAT gateway in each Availability Zone.use documentation
+Use the following procedure to create a VPC with a public subnet and a private subnet in two Availability Zones, and a NAT gateway in each Availability Zone.use [use documentation]([url](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html))

 # Create Auto Scaling group